Selita Ebanks: Other ventures

 Ebanks appeared on the third season of Celebrity Apprentice, but was fired in week 5 on 11 April 2010, placing 9th.
 Previously, she recorded music and appeared on the UPN-series South Beach.

 She is featured in The-Dream's music video for the single "Make Up Bag", as well as Kanye West's 2010 short film Runaway, playing a fallen phoenix with whom West's character falls in love.
-She is now a reoccurring character in BET's Husband's of Hollywood where she plays the love interest of comedian Kevin Hart.
+She is a recurring character in BET's Real Husbands of Hollywood, where she plays the love interest of comedian Kevin Hart.

-Ebanks also appeared in a commercial for State Farm Insurance alongside actor/model Mehcad Brooks.
+Ebanks also appeared in a commercial for State Farm Insurance alongside actor and model Mehcad Brooks.

 Ebanks also has her own line of swimwear, accessories and shoes called Sass which stands for Selita's Accessories Shoes and Swimwear.
-The line was seen on the BET Rip The Runway 2012 which she hosted alongside Pooch Hall.
+The line was seen on the BET Rip the Runway 2012 which she hosted alongside Pooch Hall.

-Selita Ebanks was to star in the ABC Family (now Freeform) TV series called "Nicki" based on the life of music sensation Nicki Minaj alongside Ariana Neal, Wesley Jonathan and McCarrie McCausland.
-Whoopi Goldberg and J.B.
-Smoove as guest star.
-But according to The Hollywood Reporter, Freeform has cancelled their series.
+Ebanks was cast in the Freeform (formerly ABC Family) TV series Nicki, based on the life of Nicki Minaj, alongside Ariana Neal, Wesley Jonathan and McCarrie McCausland.
+Whoopi Goldberg and J. B. Smoove were announced as guest stars.
+According to The Hollywood Reporter, the series was cancelled by Freeform.
 Ebanks was to play Grace, Nicki's mother.
 Production began in January 2016.
-In October 2016, Minaj stated the filming was postponed.
+In October 2016, Minaj stated that filming had been postponed.

-Selita Ebanks was in MTV's Champs vs. Stars in 2018.
+Ebanks was in MTV's Champs vs. Stars in 2018.